Difference Between Trait Insights and Medical Predispositions

 - Using Both Together for Better Health

-- LifeCode’s Approach to Genetic Insights
+- Lifecode’s Approach to Genetic Insights

-- Take the Next Step With LifeCode
+- Take the Next Step With Lifecode

 Understanding your DNA can feel overwhelming at first.
 Terms like traits, risk, and predisposition often sound similar, but they mean very different things.
 Knowing the difference between trait insights and medical predispositions helps you use genetic information wisely—without fear, confusion, or false assumptions.